Jelly-Like Mucus in Stool: 7 Causes, Gastroenterologist Explains.

-- Chronic inflammatory diseases of theianus such as Crohn’s disease or anorectal cancer.
+- Chronic inflammatory diseases of the anus, such as Crohn’s disease or anal or rectal cancer.

-- Severe anorectal pain increases while your poop is the main symptom.
-Almost, there is no fissure without sharp pain.
+- Severe anal or rectal pain increases while poop is the main symptom.
+Almost there is no fissure without sharp pain.

-- History of the causes such as severe constipation or local trauma to theianus.
+- History of the causes, such as severe constipation or local trauma to the anus.

-- With chronic fissures, you may feel a skin tag at the opening of your anorectal canal.
+- With chronic fissures, you may feel a skin tag at the opening of your anal canal.

 Inflamed Hemorrhoids (piles):

-Hemorrhoids are dilated inflamed veins in the wall of the analicanal.
+Hemorrhoids are dilated inflamed veins in the wall of the anal canal.
 Inflamed hemorrhoids can irritate the canal and secrete mucus.

 Mucus from the inflamed hemorrhoids can come out without stool.
 It is associated with the urge to poop even after having a bowel movement (ref).

-A bulge or a skin tag may be felt at the opening of theianus.
-Whether you are diagnosed with hemorrhoids before or not, you have to see your doctor if you’re pooping only mucus with the hemorrhoids.
+A bulge or a skin tag may be felt at the opening of the anus.
+Whether you are diagnosed with hemorrhoids before or not, you must see your doctor if you’re pooping only mucus with the hemorrhoids.